arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 hProg = PROGBAR_CreateEx(X-position, Y-position, Height, Width, pMsg->hWin, WM_CF_SHOW, PROGBAR_CF_HORIZONTAL, GUI_ID_PROGBAR0);
 ```

-The progress bar needs a callback function that will handle the caclulation and animation of the progress that is being displayed.
+The progress bar needs a callback function that will handle the calculation and animation of the progress that is being displayed.
 The progress bar and callback function that should be linked are defined in the `WM_SetCallback()` function, like so:

 ```arduino
 WM_SetCallback(hProg, _cbProgbar);